nikojpapa/EIPs/EIPS/eip-X.md

 ### Puzzle

-The puzzles that this contract generates are of prime factorization, where given a positive integer _n_, the objective is to find a list of prime numbers whose product is equal to _n_.
+The puzzles that this contract generates are of prime factorization, where given a positive integer _n_, the objective is to find the set of prime numbers whose product is equal to _n_.

 ### Requirements

-- This contract MUST generate each of the `NUMBER_OF_LOCKS` locks by generating an integer of exactly `BIT_SIZE_OF_PRIMES` random bits.
+- This contract MUST generate each of the `NUMBER_OF_LOCKS` locks by generating an integer of exactly 3 * `BIT_SIZE_OF_PRIMES` random bits.
-- This contract MUST accept ETH from any account without restriction.
 - This contract MUST allow someone to provide the prime factorization of any lock.
   If it is the correct solution and solves the last unsolved lock, then this contract MUST send all of its ETH to the solver and mark a flag to indicate that this contract has been solved.